arindas/resume/arindas-resume.md

     enqueue, archive extraction / video split, ingestion, inference, response.
   - Incorporates a custom task scheduler to make incremental progress on tasks in different pipelines, including retries for failed tasks and moving tasks from one pipeline to another
+  - Tasks are internally modelled as state machines.
+This allows us to limit the number of IN_PROGRESS tasks for rate-limiting traffic to our backend enhancer services.
+It also allows us to prioritize or set timeouts for tasks based on which state they are in.
+Each state transition causes a side-effect.
   - Engineered for concurrency at every level - from concurrent task state transitions to splitting and parallelizing work for individual tasks containing composite media.
   - Tunable to limit concurrency based on environment constraints - including limiting concurrent